Manzat (goddess): In Mesopotamia

-In the Weidner god list, Manzat (Tiranna) appears in the proximity of Šērum, the deification of red sky at morning, and Mahidanna, the personification of the morning star, believed to be an alternate name of the deity Kabta.
+In the Weidner god list, Manzat (Tiranna) appears in the proximity of Šērum, the deification of the red sky at morning, and Mahidanna, the personification of the morning star, believed to be an alternate name of the deity Kabta.
+In the Nippur god list, she belongs to the group of deities associated with Nisaba.
 She also appears in a god list known from Mari, though presumed to originate in southern Mesopotamia, in which she is placed between the medicine goddess Nintinugga and Mamu, a dream deity.
-Another western document mentioning her is a Hurrian god list from Emar, which explains the name Tir-an-na as ka-aš-te, the Hurrian word "bow."
+She and Mamu appear next to each other due to either acrography or homophony of their names.
+Another western document mentioning her is a Hurrian god list from Emar, which explains the name Tir-an-na as ka-aš-te, the Hurrian word "bow".